mircealungu/mircea/notes/Removing-Import-Duplications.md

 Yes, it's important to differentiate the `useState` function from the `react` packckage from another `useState` function.
 However, when in 40 files in a project one finds themselves always, importing `useState` from `react` it becomes a nuissance.

-So I wonder, are there any languages that have explored with imports at the top level of a module being visible in the submodules, unless overloaded?
+So I wonder, if a possible solution would be some kind of import visibility inheritance: an import at the top level of a module being visible in the submodules, unless overloaded.
 From a user's POV, this would save quite a bit of duplicated stupid work.

+I wonder if there are languages that do this, or whether there are arguments on why this would not be a good idea.